JulienDufour/velodyne_tracking/README.md

 ### Run

-Here, the code is launched by "driverBehavior.launch".
+Here, the code is launched by **"driverBehavior.launch"**.
 The launch file need the default input arguments **"date"** and **"id"** to specify the path of the desired dataset.
 For example :

     roslaunch velodyne_tracking driverBehavior.launch date:=2011_09_26 id:=5

 This default call launch an intensive process which is cutting of the big OSM map.
 In reality for the same dataset, you need to cut the map just one time.
-To disable this option when you use the same set several time, use "cut:=false" from the second call.
+To disable this option when you use the same set several time, use **"cut:=false"** from the second call.

 Then, it is possible to use tree more parameters :
-* "obj" which specifies the id of the desired object that you want analyse.
+* **"obj"** which specifies the id of the desired object that you want analyse.
-* "path" which specifies the idx of the desired path that you want analyse for the selected obj.
+* **"path"** which specifies the idx of the desired path that you want analyse for the selected obj.
-* "veloP" which specifies the idx if the desired velocity profile that you want analyse for the selected obj and selected path.
+* **"veloP"** which specifies the idx if the desired velocity profile that you want analyse for the selected obj and selected path.